example42/example42.github.io/_posts/2018-06-25-what-you-need-to-know-about-puppet-facts-part-5-facter_conf.md

 ### Configuring caching and exclusions

-The most useful and interesting settings can be set under the **facts** section, here we can configure, with the ```ttts``` key, a caching Time To Live for each listed fact group, so that facter doesn't have to run all the facts of that group every time is executed (that is, at least at every Puppet run).
+The most useful and interesting settings can be set under the **facts** section, here we can configure, with the ```ttls``` key, a caching Time To Live for each listed fact group, so that Facter doesn't have to resolve all the facts of that group every time is executed (that is, at least at every Puppet run).

 Here we can also completely exclude from execution, with the ```blocklist``` key, whole groups of facts.